There are two types of requests that can be made to CDIC:

 Applying for information

-To make a formal request for info:
+To make a formal request online:

 - consult InfoSource to find if CDIC is the appropriate organization for the information you are seeking